nadasdiPeter/arduino/README.md

 # Arduino projects

-## 2WD Robot Car
+## Advanced-car-project
-An ArduinoUno based 2WD robot car with obsticle avoidance and wifi control option.
+An ESP-12E (NodeMCU) and an Arduino-UNO based car project with wifi control and many extra feature.

-## ESP Wifi Controller
-An ESP server which receives messages from a wifi-connected client and forwarding the commands on serial port to an ArduinoUNO.

 ## NodeMCU LED-strip Controller
 Its a NodeMcu server which controls a WS2812B LED-Strip.
 It also provides some additional information like the current time, temperature and humidity.